haffi78/ESP-P1-Electricmeter-Iceland/README.md

-# ESPHome Veitur / P1 Meter Reader
+# ESPHome Icelandic - Veitur / P1 Meter Reader Electric and Hotwater

 ESPHome YAML configuration for reading electricity and hot water data from a Veitur-style P1 meter on an ESP8266.